 Plus, students are not left alone

-The top schools in Sonepat do not function like the students will have just one exam to show their mettle and it is now or never.
+The Best Boarding schools in Sonipat do not function like the students will have just one exam to show their mettle and it is now or never.
 The final exam is built up by a series of assessments and tests in the daily classrooms.
 When a teacher notices that a student is struggling with a subject, he/she is immediately put in a remedial program where extra classes are separately provided to help the student.
 Progress is continuously tracked; assignments are set accordingly.
 A student who shows chances of not passing a particular grade has help continuously and the final call of holding him/her back is only taken when even the remedial classes could not help.

 Thus, despite the raging debates across the world, Swarnprastha Public School maintains a strict promotion code.
 SPS continues to use standardised methods to evaluate education and sets a basic academic expectation in front of all its students.
 However, the school is vigilant with its remedial classes.
 Informal assessments also form an integral part of the school’s evaluation process.
 Together, SPS’s marking system accommodates the needs and skills of all students and grades them fairly.
 Promotion to the next class is a sign of academic advancement.
 If the journey is corrupted by excess leniency now, the students ultimately suffer.